 There is a huge amount of production music available today.
 Some libraries are “royalty free”, but they are often niche-y as to what they contain, and the quality is highly variable.
 “Royalty free” does not actually mean “free”, as these libraries generally have license fees and unique rules about how their music can be used.

-Generally the best quality, most variety and easiest search process comes from the larger production music libraries.
-Which library you choose and how the video will ultimately be used (in-house, broadcast, for sale, Internet, etc.) will determine the licensing fees.
+Generally the the larger production music libraries have the best quality, most variety and easiest search process.
+Which library you choose and how the video will ultimately be used (Internet, in-house, broadcast, for sale, etc.) will determine the licensing fees.